unicode-org/icu4x/README.md

 ## Development

 ICU4X is developed by the ICU4X Technical Committee (ICU4X-TC) in the Unicode Consortium.
-The ICU4X-TC leads strategy and development of internationalization solutions for next generation platforms and ecosystems, including client-side and resource-constrained environments.
+The ICU4X-TC leads strategy and development of internationalization solutions for modern platforms and ecosystems, including client-side and resource-constrained environments.
 See [unicode.org](https://www.unicode.org/consortium/techchairs.html) for more information on our governance.

 Please subscribe to this repository to participate in discussions.
 If you want to contribute, see our [contributing.md](CONTRIBUTING.md).